WesDeng/WesleyHanwenDeng.github.io/README.md

-# WesleyDeng
+# Wesley Hanwen Deng

-This personal website for Wesley Deng is currently under construction.
+This personal website for Wesley Hanwen Deng is currently under construction.